Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Before reading the article, be aware that I wrote a 200+ pages book about traveling as a black person.
 Click here for more info.

 When you’re about to visit Paris, especially when it’s the first time, you usually already know what you want to see : the Eiffel Tower, the Arc de Triomphe and the Champs Elysées, the Sacré Coeur Basilica, Notre Dame de Paris… The basics!
 Those who already visited Paris go back to wander in various areas : le Marais, Belleville, the Seine… I recently found out that it’s possible to visit Paris from another angle : the history of black people in Paris.
 It’s called le Paris Noir!
+You should definitely add this walking tour to your black travelers bucket list!

 What is le Paris noir